ContentCommando/Console-Finances/README.md

 I relied on an array of programming skills learnt over the past couple of weeks, combining different helpful techniques to arrive at the MVP.

 1. **Documentation Review:**
 This was a technique I performed both at the beginning of this project and indeed through out the entire process of coding.
-I reviewed my instructors lessons  as well as a bunch of resources online.
+I reviewed my instructor's lessons  as well as a bunch of resources online.

 2. **Pseudocoding:**
 This helped me create a map to see which directions I needed to follow.
 It was a good ice-breaker for this project.